MattiSG/NomadConf.org/en/index.md

 _[En français](/fr)_

-# NomadConfEU (formerly NomadOpenEU)
+# NomadConf (formerly NomadOpenEU)

-An unconference throughout Europe to grow your professional nomadic practices… and to spend a good time between ephemeral coworking in trains and meeting local communities!
+An unconference to grow your professional nomadic practices… and to spend a good time between ephemeral coworking in trains and meeting local communities!

 ![Paris - Barcelone near the Sainte-Lucie island](/img/lucie.jpg)